It is important to first understand the types of customer feedback that you can collect. Customer feedback comes in two forms:

 The value of unstructured feedback lies in the fact that it is comprised of your visitors’ own words, and so it provides the best glimpse into your customers’ minds.
 There are countless ways you can dig deeper into this feedback to extract as much value as possible from it.

-Here is just some of the key technology that comes into play with Text Analytics:
+Here is just some of the key technology that comes into play:

 The ability for a computer system to perform tasks that would typically require human intelligence to perform.
 These tasks include, but are not limited to, speech recognition and decision-making.
 This is the essence that powers Text Analytics to process large quantities of text and automatically categorize it to simplify the analysis of your unstructured feedback.